-- E. Training specific to the requirements of ORS 656.325, OAR 436-010, and 436-060 concerning: - 1. observers - 2. recording of exams - 3. invasive procedures - 4. sanctions and civil penalties - 5. worker penalties & suspension - 6. exam location disputes - 7. forms - 8. complaints. - F. Sanctions of providers, up to and including removal from the list: - 1.
-Provider has restrictions on their license or current disciplinary actions from their health professional regulatory board. - 2.
-Provider has entered into a voluntary agreement with the licensing board which has been determined by the director to be detrimental to performing IMEs. - 3.
+- E. Training specific to the requirements of ORS 656.325, OAR 436-010, and 436-060 concerning: - 1. eObservers - 2.
+FRecording of exams - 3. iInvasive procedures - 4. sSanctions and civil penalties - 5. wWorker penalties & and suspension - 6. eExam location disputes - 7. fForms - 8. eComplaints. - F. Sanctions of providers, up to and including removal from the list: - 1.
+Provider has restrictions on theirits license or current disciplinary actions from theirits health professional regulatory board. - 2.
+Provider has entered into a voluntary agreement with the licensing board which that the director has been determined by the director to be detrimental to performing IMEs. - 3.
 Provider has violated the standards of professional conduct for IMEs. - 4.
 Provider has violated workers' compensation laws or rules. - 5.
 Provider has failed to attend training required by the director. - G. If the director removes a provider's name from the director's list, providers may appeal.

-- H. Workers' Compensation Division's complaint process: - 1. use of injured workers surveys about IMEs - 2. complaints received by the Workers' Compensation Division. - I. Impairment findings: the purpose of measuring impairment.
-It is vital to accurately report return-to-work status using job description, job analysis, work capacities, video of the job-at-injury being performed, etc. - J. Other necessary information as determined by the director.
+- H. Workers' Compensation Division's complaint process: - 1. uUse of injured workers surveys about IMEs - 2. eComplaints received by the Workers' Compensation Division. - I. Impairment findings: tThe purpose of measuring impairment- - It is vital to accurately report return-to-work status using job description, job analysis, work capacities, video of the job -at -injury being performed, etc. - J. Other necessary information as determined by the director.